EM debt crisis around the corner

 The 1980s experience reveals how defaults can come in waves triggered by a terms-of-trade shock.
 Most commodity producers defaulted at least once during that period, Oxford Economics reports.

 “This time the impact is less focused on any particular group of economies.
-Commodity importers have suffered the biggest negative terms-of trade-shock, but all EMs suffered under covid and generalised struggles in the global economy, including the fallout from Russia's war on Ukraine,” says Sterne.
+Commodity importers have suffered the biggest negative terms-of-trade shock, but all EMs suffered under Covid and generalised struggles in the global economy, including the fallout from Russia's war on Ukraine,” says Sterne.

 Composition matters